SJ 250

-Under its Delta 2.0 project Sweden's SJ AB begin procuring Zefiro Express high-speed trains from Bombardier Transportation, during the 2020s, later renamed to Avelia Stream Nordic by its successor Alstom.
+Under its Delta 2.0 project Sweden's SJ AB begin procuring Alstom Zefiro Express high-speed trains from Bombardier Transportation, during the 2020s, later rebranded as Avelia Stream Nordic by its successor Alstom.

-The SJ 250 electric multiple unit train fleet is planned to have fixed formations measuring up to 179 m, operating up to 250 kph and be capable of working across the current and future high-speed rail network in Sweden, in Denmark and in Norway down to temperatures of -40 C.
+The SJ 250 or SJ X250 electric multiple unit train fleet is planned to have fixed formations measuring up to 179 m and operate at up to 250 kph.
+The trains will use the current and future high-speed rail network in Sweden, in Denmark and in Norway, in temperatures down to -40 C.

 SJ's aim is for these trains to replace air travel between the busiest airports in the Nordic countries—between the Scandinavian capital cities of Copenhagen, Oslo and Stockholm.
 Delivery of the fleet is expected during 2026‒2028.
 As of 2022, the planned fleet was for an order of twenty-five trains.

 Design

 Trains will have bicycle spaces, 363 seats, and a bistro area.
 The front of each train will include a snowplough, with the nosecone designed for collisions with wildlife weighing up to 330 kg.
 A backup battery is available in the event of overhead line failure.
 Windows will be radio-transparent to allow radio and communication signals to pass through.

 Construction

 Carriage bodyshells are constructed in China, then shipped to Hennigsdorf in Germany.
 Testing and assembly is planned for the LEW Hennigsdorf site north of Berlin, which has its own track facility and train simulation facilities.

-Knorr-Bremse is supplying its "CubeController" railway air brake equipment for the trains.
+Knorr-Bremse is supplying its "CubeControl" railway air brake equipment for the trains.
 Alstom's site in Trápaga, Spain, is supplying propulsion equipment.
 Doors are constructed by IFE, part of Knorr-Bremse.

 The first two bodyshells arrived at Alstom's German plant in March 2025.

+Testing

+The first train was expected to start testing during 2026, a first unit arrived at Velim test centre in Czech Republic end of July 2026.

 Funding

 The expected price for 25 trains was SEK 7 billion (€640 million; $620 million).
 Contract finalisation had been delayed by a European Court of Justice ruling covering application of the Swedish Act on Procurement in the Water, Energy, Transport and Postal Services Sectors (LUF, (SFS 2016:1146), (a law based on EU directives on public procurement).

-In 2023 the European Investment Bank loaned €155 million (SEK 1.7 billon), followed by another €157 million (SEK 1.7 billon) in 2025.
+In 2023 the European Investment Bank (EIB) loaned €155 million (SEK 1.7 billon), followed by another €157 million (SEK 1.7 billion) in 2025.